makeitcloudy/makeitcloudy.github.io/_posts/2022-04-19-how-to-configure-freshtomato-openvpn-client.md

 tags: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
 categories: [HomeLab ,Networking ,FreshTomato ,OpenVPN]
 ---
-This example describes how to setup the TCP or UDP OpenVPN tunnel between your FreshTomato client and Mikrotik Server.
+This example is divided into three pieces.
+First two describes how to setup the TCP or UDP OpenVPN tunnel between your FreshTomato client and Mikrotik Server, Router OS 6 and Router OS 7.
+The third section focuses on the tunnel between FreshTomato flashed devices.
 It bases on lastest available releases of the software at the time of writing this post.
-If you decide to make use of it from the begging up to the end you will end up with working OpenVPN tunnel.
+If you decide to make use of it, following along from the begging up to the end you will end up with working OpenVPN tunnel.

 ## Prerequisites
 + Device with OpenVPN server (in this scenario Mikrotik device is the VPN server)